 The organization, for which this Title VI Plan is applicable, is the Central Shenandoah Planning District Commission (CSPDC).
 The CSPDC represents and serves the localities of: the Counties of Augusta, Bath, Highland, Rockbridge, and Rockingham; the Cities of Buena Vista, Harrisonburg, Lexington, Staunton, and Waynesboro; and the Towns of Broadway, Bridgewater, Craigsville, Dayton, Elkton, Glasgow, Goshen, Grottoes, Monterey, Mount Crawford, and Timberville.
 A Board of representatives from each governmental subdivision oversees the activities of the Commission.
 Board Members are appointed by the governing body of the member jurisdictions, and representation is based on population, with a majority of the members comprised of local government elected officials.
-Appendix 2 contains a listing of Commissioners as of July, 2018.
+Appendix 2 contains a listing of Commissioners as of April 2020.

 The CSPDC works with its member jurisdictions, communities, and agencies to provide high quality planning, technical assistance, and facilitation of services that address local, regional, and state needs.
 CSPDC serves as administrator and staff to two Metropolitan Planning Organizations (MPO's).
 Both of these MPO's have approved Title VI Plans, and have been in compliance since their beginnings.
-The SAWMPO Plan was most recently approved on October 8th, 2015, and the HRMPO Plan was updated and approved on January 19th, 2017.
+The SAWMPO Plan was most recently amended and approved on May 1, 2019, and the HRMPO Plan was most recently amended and approved on May 16, 2019.